 Spring and summer bring hummingbirds—and these little birds aren’t shy!
-They’ll visit feeders on apartment balconies, windowpanes, porches or decks, and backyards big and small.
-With a simple feeder and a little sugar-water, anyone can enjoy these delightful little jewels.
-An interesting fact is that hummingbirds are only found in Americas.
-When the Spanish arrived in the New World and discovered hummingbirds, they called them joyas voladoras–”flying jewels”.
+They visit feeders on apartment balconies, windowpanes, porches or decks, and backyards both big and small.
+With a simple feeder and a little sugar water, anyone can enjoy these delightful little jewels.
+An interesting fact is that hummingbirds are only found in the Americas.
+When the Spanish arrived in the New World and discovered hummingbirds, they called them joyas voladoras, or “flying jewels.”

 Our smallest bird, the amazing hummingbird is a joy to watch—they can hover in place, fly up, down, forward and backward, even sideways.
 And they’re one of our most colorful birds, with beautiful iridescent plumage that flashes like gems in the sunlight.
 Having hummingbirds nearby is a constant source of entertainment.

 Feeding and attracting hummingbirds is easy.
-Hummingbirds feed on the sugary nectar of flowers and tree sap, which fuels them for catching the mainstays of their diet–spiders and flying insects.
-And they’ll readily visit hummingbird feeders filled with a mixture of sugar and water.
-If you want to attract hummingbirds, have your feeders out and filled about a week before it’s estimated that they will arrive in your location.
+Hummingbirds feed on the sugary nectar of flowers and tree sap, which fuels them for when they need to catch the mainstays of their diet–spiders and flying insects.
+And they readily visit hummingbird feeders filled with a mixture of sugar and water.
+If you want to attract hummingbirds, have your feeders out and filled about a week before it’s estimated they are going to arrive in your location.
 You can find range maps for migrating hummingbirds on the internet.
-For example, in the northeast, ruby-throated hummingbirds arrive about mid-April.
+For example, in the northeast, Ruby-throated Hummingbirds arrive about mid-April.
 The rule of thumb there is to have feeders out by tax day!

 Hummingbirds are attracted to the bright colors of flowers, especially the color red.
-The “flower” parts of most feeders are red, so even if the feeder itself is a different color, it will still attract hummingbirds.
-A few other tricks are to place the feeder in a shady location and a gentle mister in the area is also an excellent hummingbird attractant.
+The “flower” feeding ports of most feeders are red, so even if the feeder itself is a different color, it can still attract hummingbirds.
+A few other excellent ways to attract hummingbirds include placing the feeder in a shady location with a gentle mister near a birdbath.

-Hummers usually feed in the early morning and the late afternoon on hot days, but will come to feeders during the day on cloudy, cool days.
-So, have your feeders filled and out early, watch the weather, and with a little luck, you’ll see hummingbirds all summer long.
+Hummers usually feed in the early morning and the late afternoon on hot days, and come to feeders during the day on cloudy, cool days.
+So, have your feeders filled and out early, watch the weather and with a little luck you can see hummingbirds all summer long.
+Happy Birding!